jkolyer/MediaStateMachine/README.md

 * jest

-Uses a media player to demonstrate mobx / state machine integration.
+Uses a media player to demonstrate mobx / state machine integration, with iOS NativeModules.